vitty84/WAFBench/FTW-compatible-tool/README.md

 ## Purpose of FTW-Compatible Tool Suits

-FTW-Compatible YAML Tool suits are designed to parse [FTW](https://github.com/fastly/ftw)(Framework for Testing WAFs) format YAML and:
+FTW-Compatible Tool Suits is wb's extension module, which supports [FTW](https://github.com/fastly/ftw)(Framework for Testing WAFs) format YAML to conduct WAF correctness testing.
+As FTW, it uses the OWASP Core Ruleset V3 as a baseline to test rules on a WAF.

-* Generate input information for [wb](../wb/README.md) *(FTW Generator)*;
+## Introduction

-* Conduct WB's output comparison with expected conditions *(FTW Comparator)*;
+FTW-Compatible Tool suits is a part of [WB](../README.md), the Web Application Firewall Bench tool suits.
+It contains 4 tools: FTW Generator, FTW Comparator, FTW Log Searcher and a [script](./rtt.sh) to conduct the test conveniently.

-* Give out detailed information including raw YAML, request, response and check result for a given test title *(FTW Log Searcher)*.
+* *FTW Generator*: Generate input information for [wb](../wb/README.md);

-FTW-Compatible Tool suits are parts of [WB](../README.md), the Web Application Firewall Bench tool suits.
+* *FTW Comparator*: Conduct WB's output comparison with expected conditions;

-It contains 4 tools: FTW Generator, FTW Comparator, FTW Log Searcher and a script to conduct the test conveniently.
+* *FTW Log Searcher*: Give out detailed information including raw YAML, request, response and check result for a given test title.

 ## Installation